tamilselvanmariappan/tamil/about/index.md

 description: About Me page of Tamilselvan
 theme: purple
 ---
-I am .Net and Web UI Developer working out of Intent Solutions Group’s Chennai office with over 5 years of experience developing web applications in Microsoft Technologies.
+I am .Net and Web UI Developer working out of Intent Solutions Groups Chennai office with over 5 years of experience developing web applications in Microsoft Technologies.
 He specializes in the Microsoft development suite and deployments utilizing the Microsoft .NET development framework and Windows Azure.
 I enjoys helping product management by getting face to face client feedback on deployment projects.

 ## About this Site